Member support from PLASA

 Support for freelancers and the self-employed from the UK Government

 Coronavirus Self-employed Income Support Scheme

-The UK Government is allowing a three-month holiday for mortgage payments – we advise you contact your bank.
-The UK Government has also announced a ban on evictions for renters.
+The UK Government has set a holiday for mortgage payments until 31 October– we advise you contact your bank.
+The UK Government has also announced a temporary ban on evictions for renters.

 If coronavirus means you’re unable to work for any reason and you’ve paid enough National Insurance Contributions, you might be able to claim Employment and Support Allowance if you’re ill, or Universal Credit if you need help with costs like children or housing.

 If you’re self-employed and need to claim Universal Credit, the rules around the minimum income floor will be relaxed for the duration of the outbreak of coronavirus.
 Furthermore, you can still apply for Universal Credit whilst waiting for the Coronavirus Self-employed Income Support Scheme payment.
 Also, the Government has sought to make claiming easier by removing the requirement to attend a Job Centre.